Population B + C · Inside the system

 Contact OPAN on 1800 700 600.
 The ACQSC now has explicit power to investigate overcharging and order refunds.
 Lodge a complaint at agedcarequality.gov.au or on 1800 951 822.
 Keep all records — your original agreement, any invoices, and all written communication with the provider.

-If you're thinking about switching, the process is more straightforward than most families expect.
-See How to Switch Your Support at Home Provider for the step-by-step, including what happens to your funding and how to switch without a service gap.
+If you're thinking about switching, see How to Switch Your Support at Home Provider for the step-by-step, including what happens to your funding and how to switch without a service gap.
 For guidance on choosing a replacement provider and what questions to ask before you commit, see How to Choose a Home Care Provider.

 If you'd like to understand your parent's funding entitlements before reviewing or renegotiating any agreement, the fee calculator estimates their quarterly budget and contribution based on their classification and income.